jimysancho/rag-pychunk/Readme.md

 ### Filter relationships

-Using filer_relationship method you can get all of the relationships of a given node that are of the type: `relationship_type`.
+Using filter_relationship method you can get all of the relationships of a given node that are of the type: `relationship_type`.
 ```
   def filter_relationships(self, relationship_type: NodeRelationshipType) -> List[Tuple[Type['BaseNode'], int | None]] | List:
         relationship_type = relationship_type.value